apache/james-project/src/site/markdown/server/manage-webadmin.md

 Note that:

  - `status` can have the value:
-    - `waiting`: The task is schedule but its execution did not start yet
+    - `waiting`: The task is scheduled but its execution did not start yet
     - `inProgress`: The task is currently executed
     - `cancelled`: The task had been cancelled
     - `completed`: The task execution is finished, and this execution is a success
     - `failed`: The task execution is finished, and this execution is a failure

- - `additionalInformation` is a task specific object giving additional informationa and context about that task.
+ - `additionalInformation` is a task specific object giving additional information and context about that task.
 The structure of this `additionalInformation` field is provided along the specific task submission endpoint.

 Response codes: